 You can always change device identifiers in Asset Center, but keep in mind that you first need to find the device for which the change shall be made!

-In order to set a node name, select the node object in the object table.
+In order to set a node name, select the node object in the discovery table.
 In the details pane, select "General" in the drop-down menu and input the desired name in the "Name" field.
 Save your setting by clicking the "Set" button at the bottom of the pane.

-For every network that is probed by Asset Discovery, you can and should define a name.
+For each network that is probed by Asset Discovery, you can and should define a name.
 This name allows you and others to figure out the identity and purpose of a network in Asset Center.

 Look at the following network list in OT-BASE Asset Center.
 The first six networks have names that allow yourself and your coworkers to grasp which network we're talking about.
 Not so for the rest of the networks in the list.
 As you can also see, the network address is always displayed in OT-BASE Asset Center, so you don't lose this information when you assign a network name.